ilnarkz/Brain-games/README.md

 [![Build Status](https://travis-ci.com/ilnarkz/python-project-lvl1.svg?branch=master)](https://travis-ci.com/ilnarkz/python-project-lvl1)

-Пакет "Игры разума" содержит в себе 5 игр: "Проверка на чётность", "Калькулятор", "НОД", "Арифметическая прогрессия", "Простое ли число?".
+The "Brain games" package contains 5 games: "Is it an even number?", "Calculator", "The greatest common divisor", "Arithmetic progression", "Is it a prime number?".

-Для использования пакета необходима версия:
+A version is required to use the package:
  - python ^3.6
  - pip ^20.1
-Для установки пакета используйте команду: python3 -m pip install git+https://github.com/ilnarkz/python-project-lvl1.git Для запуска игры используйте команду: poetry run brain-even
+Use the command to install the package: python3 -m pip install git+https://github.com/ilnarkz/python-project-lvl1.git

-Установка и запуск игры "Проверка на чётность".
+Installing and running the game "Is it an even number?".

-Для запуска игры используйте команду: poetry run brain-even
+Use the command to start the game: poetry run brain-even

 [![asciicast](https://asciinema.org/a/ZqW9eCkk6g2lN6Bmnlx8JpNdD.svg)](https://asciinema.org/a/ZqW9eCkk6g2lN6Bmnlx8JpNdD)

-Установка и запуск игры "Калькулятор"
+Installing and running the game "Calculator"

-Для запуска игры используйте команду: poetry run brain-calc
+Use the command to start the game: poetry run brain-calc

 [![asciicast](https://asciinema.org/a/tDhRTedNrmUqgpoPVLwSyQV8w.svg)](https://asciinema.org/a/tDhRTedNrmUqgpoPVLwSyQV8w)

-Установка и запуск игры "НОД"
+Installing and running the game "The greatest common divisor"

-Для запуска игры используйте команду: poetry run brain-gcd
+Use the command to start the game: poetry run brain-gcd

 [![asciicast](https://asciinema.org/a/birLiOkv81gNo7W9PINdTQ7Ds.svg)](https://asciinema.org/a/birLiOkv81gNo7W9PINdTQ7Ds)

-Установка и запуск игры "Арифметическая прогрессия"
+Installing and running the game "Arithmetic progression"

-Для запуска игры используйте команду: poetry run brain-progression
+Use the command to start the game: poetry run brain-progression

 [![asciicast](https://asciinema.org/a/ygpIFd9N5T1cJRLl2U5YSMUDo.svg)](https://asciinema.org/a/ygpIFd9N5T1cJRLl2U5YSMUDo)

-Установка и запуск игры "Простое ли число?"
+Installing and running the game "Is it a prime number?"

-Для запуска игры используйте команду: poetry run brain-prime
+Use the command to start the game: poetry run brain-prime

 [![asciicast](https://asciinema.org/a/z64l4gpP4HsBVmrf5D9zwVXWD.svg)](https://asciinema.org/a/z64l4gpP4HsBVmrf5D9zwVXWD)